jlyonsmith/shovel/README.md

 # Octopus: Simple, agentless IT automation

 Octopus is a system for performing IT automation.
 It's written in Javascript using Node.js.
-Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of *idempotent* assertions that ensure the state of target system.
-Script idempotency means that after one run of a script to set things into a desired state, subsequent runs of the same script result in *no changes to the target*.
+Script files are created in [JSON5](https://json5.org/) format and consist of a sequence of assertions that ensure the state of target system.
+Scripts are idempotent in that after one run of a script to set things into a desired state, subsequent runs of the same script result in no changes to the target.

 ## Installation